Corneal topography, also known as corneal mapping, is a diagnostic tool that provides 3-D images of the cornea.

 - Detecting infectious keratitis

 If your doctor recommends a corneal topography test, you can rest assured that this test is non-invasive, quick, and medically necessary.

-If you have any questions or concerns about a corneal topography test, or your ocular health, never hesitate to speak with your eye doctor.
+Contact an eye doctor near you to discuss any questions or concerns you may have about a corneal topography test, or your ocular health.

 Your ocular health is your doctor’s number one concern.